 Teacha received the disheartening pink slip by email last Wednesday since the district had recently cut the budget for postage stamps.

 Want more Genius Hour ideas?
 Check out Edutopia’s 5 Minute Film Festival: Genius Hour to get inspired.

 “I was told that since my students were all geniuses now, my position was obsolete,” she said.
 “They could just pay one of the students to take attendance.
 I was let go because I was too good at my job!”

 The local teachers union is working on the case and advocating for due process, but it is unable to do much after a particularly severe legislative session.

 Update: Since this piece was written, Ima Teacha has found a job waiting tables in Manhattan.
 She is excited to be making enough money to finally put savings aside for retirement, fund her monthly poker trips to Atlantic City, and make more discounted visits to Google headquarters.
 She also has three new namesakes and has attended 17 more graduations.

-Megan Allen is a program developer and visiting instructor at Mount Holyoke College in South Hadley, Mass., where she developed a new master’s degree in teacher leadership that will launch in May.
+Megan Allen is a program developer and visiting instructor at Mount Holyoke College in South Hadley, Mass., where she developed a new master’s degree in teacher leadership.
 She is a National Board Certified Teacher and the 2010 Florida Teacher of the Year.
 Read her blog, Musings of a Red Headed Teacher and follow her on Twitter @redhdteacher.